 Protecting the bond between a father and a child is a worthy pursuit.
 According to the US Department of Health and Human Services, children who grow up fatherless are at a greater risk of engaging in alcohol and drug abuse.
 The same kids are also at a higher risk of dropping out of school.
 A child without a present father has little chance of succeeding in life and becoming a productive member of society.
 Sadly, divorce introduces a new dynamic to the family unit.
 In most cases, more privileges are given to the mother, and the father is left fighting for his rights.
 If a divorce has put you in the back seat of your children’s lives, then you need to fight for your rights.
-The way to do this is to arm yourself with a father’s right or family lawyer.
+The best way to do this is to arm yourself with a father’s right or family lawyer.

 What is Guardianship?